top of page

 Founder and CEO of Beyond The Box Advocacy

-Disability Policy and Systems Strategist
+Disability Policy Researcher and Systems Strategist

 A woman sitting in a power wheelchair outdoors, wearing a pink textured outfit and black heels, smiling gently at the camera with greenery in the background.